GOA-UVa/solys2/README.md

 Python package for connecting and communicating with the Solys 2 via TCP/IP and setting it up to automatically track the moon or the sun.

+## Notice of Non-Affiliation and Disclaimer

+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the SOLYS2 or with Kipp & Zonen, or any of its subsidiaries, or its affiliates.

+The official Kipp & Zonen website can be found at [kippzonen.com](https://kippzonen.com).

+The names SOLYS2 and Kipp & Zonen as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## Requirements

 - python>=3.8